TjWheeler/office365-devscripts/README.md

 If the environment file can't be found, you will be asked to create a new one.

 ## Available Scripts & Commands
+- Start.ps1 - Automatically called by the scripts to load required modules.
+You can optionally call this when opening a new powershell window.
 - Create-Environment.ps1 - Creates/Updates the environment files
 - Get-Environments.ps1 - Gets all environment files
 - Get-Environment - Loads a single environment